 14. Opera Bar

 A list of the best Circular Quay restaurants would not be complete without Opera Bar.
 One of the most memorable restaurants this is the perfect go-to before or after a show, or even just to enjoy the harbourside views, Opera Bar’s signature Sangria jugs and their extensive wine and beer lists will make for the perfect night out.
-The venue offers a range of meals from cheese plates, sit down dishes and desserts.
+The venue offers a range of meals from cheese plates, sit-down dishes and desserts.
 Opera Bar is a must for any tourists or non-Sydneysider, the instagrammable views will make your followers green with envy, while you enjoy the run and sea salt breezes.
 If you’re looking for a restaurant during the annual Vivid festival, we recommend getting in early.

 Address: Bay 10 & 11, Campbell’s Stores, 7-27 Circular Quay W, The Rocks NSW 2000